 It can also be turned upside down and used for kneeling.
 And it folds up for storage…so that it doesn’t take up a lot of room in the garage or shed.

-A rolling garden seat* is very convenient for pruning shrubs or deadheading flowers.
+Another gardener gift idea is this rolling garden seat* which is very convenient for pruning shrubs or deadheading flowers.
 You can roll right along without having to get up.

 This little cart is light and easy to move.
 And the large size wheels make it easy to roll.